kasperengelen/gym-covid/README.md

  - newly hospitalized: `-Sum(state_hosp_new + state_icu_new)`
  - a simple proxy for social burden.
 We see this a the loss in contacts compared to business-as-usual

+## Budget

+In the default setting, the agent is allowed to change the social restrictions at every timestep, on a weekly basis.
+This assumption might not be realistic.
+To learn realistic and consistent mitigation policies, we introduce a _budget_ regarding the number of times a policy can change its actions until the terminal state of the MOMDP is reached.
+Concretely, when the action changes, i.e., if the social restriction proposed by the policy is different from the one that is currently in place, we reduce the budget by one.
+We only allow action changes as long as there is budget left.

+This is implemented as a wrapper, on top of the original MOMDP.
+This modifies the returned state from a 3-sized tuple to a 4-sized tuple, where the first component is a vector containing the budget left for each action, and the other components are the same as the original state.

 ## Installation

 You can install this environment by cloning the repository and using `pip`.
-It requires Python3.7+
+It requires Python3.7+ Additionally, we are using `numba` to improve the performance of the Binomial model.

 ```
 pip install .